SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

         $ docker compose -f 'docker-compose(MantisBT).yml' up -d
     ```
   Before starting the test, you'll need to several steps.
 In order:
   - First, set the italian language.
-So from your browser, go to http://localhost:8989/login_page.php and login as "Administrator" (Name: Administrator, Pass: root) and then proceed to My Account > Preferences.
+So from your browser, go to http://localhost:8989/login_page.php and login as "Administrator" (name: Administrator, pass: root) and then proceed to My Account > Preferences.
-  - Logout and do the same for this other users: (Name: Chris95, Miranda23 -- Pass: root)
+  - Logout and do the same for this other users: (name: Chris95, Miranda23 -- pass: root)
-  - Login with user (Name: Ivan52, Pass: root) > Report Issue for EasyManager2 (fill category dropdown menu, Summary: "Glitch grafico", Description: "Glitch grafico che prima non si verificava")
+  - Login with user (name: Ivan52, pass: root) > Report Issue for EasyManager2 (fill category dropdown menu, Summary: "Glitch grafico", Description: "Glitch grafico che prima non si verificava")
   - Stop and restart your docker container. <br />